jameslnewell/tradie-v4/docs/templates.md

+# Scripts

+Scripts tell `tradie` how to build, serve and test your files.

+Scipts `MUST` be named like:

+    tradie-scripts-<name>

+OR

+    @<org>/tradie-scripts-<name>

+Scripts `MUST` expose:

+- A `./cli.js` module exporting a function.
+The function will be passed an instance of `yargs` and should configure the necessary commands and arguments.
+- A `./scripts` directory cotaining a module for each configured command.
+The script modules should export a function returning a promise when the command is complete.
+The script will be passed a configuration object, configured as desired by a template.

 # Templates

-Templates tell `tradie` what and how to build, serve and test your files.
+Templates allow you to configure

 Templates `MUST` be named like: